 The project site is currently zoned Residential RM-200 and Residential RM-100.
 This DRI review was initiated because the applicant is requesting a rezoning of the property to Commercial C-2.
-The proposed development is consistent with Gwinnett County's comprehensive plan and future land use map.

 Is the proposed project consistent with any potentially affected local government's comprehensive plan?
 If not, identify inconsistencies.